wds4/DCoSL/dips/coreProtocol/README.md

 Data curation using the principle of relativity.
 There is no one list to rule them all.

+- [DIP-02](02.md) Say what you mean, mean what you say.

-- [DIP-02](02.md) Rely on explicit attestations rather than scraped data.
+Rely on explicit attestations rather than scraped data.

+- [DIP-03](03.md) Every word has a cryptographic identifier

-- [DIP-03](03.md) how to avoid domain squatting
+This is how we avoid domain squatting

+- [DIP-04](04.md) Everything is a collection of simple lists.

-- [DIP-04](04.md) accomplish curation of a graph into curation of a few simple lists.
+Achieve curation of a graph via curation of a few simple lists.

 - [DIP-infinity](infinity.md) All DIPs are crowdsourced using the DCoSL method.